-They offered me the role of 'assistant press photographer' at their camp on the North Wales coast, I gave notice at the factory, and a week or so later, after handing over the cat-feeding duties to neighbours, I was standing at a main line ticket office trying to pronounce the name of my destination for the benefit of a surly bloke in a cap who only spoke Swahili.
+They offered me the role of assistant press photographer at their North Wales camp, I gave notice at the factory, and a week or so later, after handing over the cat-feeding duties to neighbours, I was standing at a main line ticket office trying to pronounce the name of my destination for the benefit of a surly bloke in a cap who only spoke Swahili.

 All I knew about North Wales was that it was probably somewhere above South Wales, but I imagined the train driver knew the way.
 Once we'd crossed Offa's Dyke, however, I began to have serious doubts because the engine slowed to a ponderous chug as if looking for something, stopping not only at every deserted station on the line, but every hut, every hedge, chicken, blade of grass and leaf.
 Cows passed us.
 Another time, I vowed, I'd go by bike.

 It was well into late afternoon when we crept into the camp's own private station.
 It had been an overcast day, drizzling on and off, and now the drizzle was turning to a steady rain.
 The several dozen people who disembarked (incoming holidaymakers, most of them) were greeted by a small, depressed-looking man in a vague approximation of a Batman costume who, going by his bleary eyes, had snapped to attention from a sly kip the moment he heard our approaching chuff.
 Hoarsely remarking on all the scowls and buttock-massaging, the Camp Comic, as this apparition was called, directed us through a megaphone to another train standing just outside the station.
 We trailed after him in silence.